Random matrices: Algebraic geometry

 We now want to take the large $N$ limit of this exact relation.
-The problem is that the large $N$ limit in general does not commute with the functional derivative: in particular, the limit of $\rho_2(x,x')$ can receive contributions from the subleading terms of $\rho(x)$, which have oscillations of frequency $O(N)$.
-(See fig. \eqref{fig:oscill}.)
-However, in the one-cut case, these oscillations are absent, and we can take the large $N$ limit of our functional derivation relation.
-Taking in addition the double Stieltjes transform, we obtain
+The problem is that in general limits do not commute with derivatives: for instance $f(x)=\frac{1}{N}\sin Nx=O(\frac{1}{N})$, while $f'(x)=\cos Nx = O(1)$.
+A similar phenomenon happens with $\rho_2(x,x')$, whose limit can receive contributions from subleading terms of $\rho(x)$, which have oscillations of frequency $O(N)$.
+As we will explain in \autoref{chap:LoopEq}, oscillations occur only for spectral curves of genus $g\geq 1$.
+In the 1-cut case there are no oscillations, so that the limit and the derivative commute.